zollerp/RTD-AWF/source/index.rst

 This series of lab exercises is intended to explain and demonstrate key features of F5 Advanced Web Application Firewall.
 Our intend is to proviode insights on how to provide demos on the following content:

+**Getting to Know the Environment**
+	- Module 1: Lab Topology
+	- Module 2: How to Deploy a Solution
+	- Module 3: N/A

 **Class 1 - Getting started with WAF, Bot Detection and Threat Campaigns**
 	- Module 1: IPI & Geolocation Labs
 	- Module 2: Bot Detection Lab